-- On November 24, 2016, the 90th annual parade will start at Central Park West and 77th Street at 9am and reach Macy’s flagship department store by noon.
+On November 28, 2019, the 93rd annual parade will start at Central Park West and 77th Street at 9am and reach Macy’s flagship department store by noon.
 Marchers will head south on Central Park West, travel east along Central Park South, and turn south on Sixth Avenue from West 59th Street to West 34th Street at Herald Square.

-- Plan to arrive as early as 6:30am if you want to get a spot at the curb (where you may set up your own chairs or spread out a blanket) as there is no seating available for the general public.
+- Plan to arrive as early as 6:00am if you want to get a spot at the curb (where you may set up your own chairs or spread out a blanket) as there is no seating available for the general public.
 Let little ones keep their PJs on under their outer clothes for warmth.
 Bleachers seen along the parade route are VIP only!

 - If your family wants to spend the night before the parade in town, there’s plenty to do on Thanksgiving Eve.
 Wednesday between 3 to 10pm, bundle up and head to the area around the American Museum of Natural History, on 77th or 81st streets between Central Park West and Columbus Avenue.
-You can watch as Garfield, Snoopy, Pikachu and friends come to helium-filled life.
+You can watch as the fabulous Garfield, Snoopy, Pikachu and friends come to helium-filled life.
 This is almost more fun for older kids, who will enjoy seeing the inflation diagrams posted at each balloon station.
 Little children may be frustrated by the crowds and the difficulty of getting a stroller down the crowded sidewalks; they also may be uncertain that the creature they’re looking at lying down in the street is actually the cartoon character they’ve come to admire.
 However, the later you go, the more of these colorful creatures will be inflated.
 And there are several cafes on Columbus Avenue for pricey hot chocolate after your viewing.

-- Some rooms at the 1 Hotel Central Park, Courtyard by Marriott New York Manhattan/Herald Square, JW Marriott Essex House New York, Mandarin Oriental, New York, New York Hilton Midtown, Residence Inn Times Square, The Ritz-Carlton New York, Central Park and the Warwick New York Hotel will offer views of the event – be sure to have a fat wallet and very influential travel agent request a route-view room below the 12th floor as early as possible.
+Some rooms at the 1 Hotel Central Park, Courtyard by Marriott New York Manhattan/Herald Square, JW Marriott Essex House New York, Mandarin Oriental, New York, New York Hilton Midtown, Residence Inn Times Square, The Ritz-Carlton New York, Central Park and the Warwick New York Hotel will offer views of the event – be sure to have a fat wallet and very influential travel agent request a route-view room below the 12th floor as early as possible.